raspibolt/raspibolt/thundroid/README.md

 [ D ] Lightning seed passphrase
 ```

-Store a copy of your passwords somewhere safe (preferably in a password manager like KeePass or LastPast) and keep your original notes out of sight once your system is up and running.
+Store a copy of your passwords somewhere safe (preferably in a password manager like KeePass or LastPass) and keep your original notes out of sight once your system is up and running.

 ### The command line